-The following unaudited Pro-Forma Statement of Financial Conditions and Statement of Operations has been derived from the audited consolidated financial statements of NetSol Technologies, Inc. ("NetSol") as of June 30, 2003 and the audited financial statements of CQ Systems Limited (a UK corporation) ("CQ Systems") as of March 31, 2003.
+statements of NetSol Technologies, Inc. ("NetSol") as of June 30, 2003 and the audited financial statements of CQ Systems Limited (a UK corporation) ("CQ Systems") as of March 31, 2003.
 The unaudited Pro Forma Statement of Financial Conditions and Statement of Operations reflect the 100% acquisition of CQ Systems by NetSol under a stock purchase agreement.
-The Company has accounted for the acquisition under the purchase method of accounting for business combinations.
-These pro-forma statements assumes the acquisition was consummated as of July 1, 2002, the beginning of NetSol Technologies fiscal year.
+The pro-forma Statement of Financial Conditions assumes the acquisition was consummated as of June 30, 2003, and the pro-forma Statements of Operations assumes the acquisition was consummated as of July 1, 2002, the beginning of NetSol Technologies fiscal vear.

-The estimated purchase price is (pound) 3,561,094 or \$6,677,052 of which one-half is due in cash and shares of NetSol's common stock at closing.
-The other half is due within one year, no interest accrues on the outstanding balance.
-The estimated purchase price is based on the March 31, 2004 audited financial statements of CQ Systems.
-The final purchase price will be adjusted either up or down when the audited March 31, 2005 financial statements are completed.
+The purchase price is (pound) 3,576,335 or \$6,730,382 of which one-half is due in cash and shares of NetSol's common stock at closing.
+The other half is due after the audited March 31, 2006 financial statements have been prepared.
+The initial purchase price is based on the March 31, 2005 audited financial statements of CQ Systems.
+The final purchase price will be adjusted either up or down when the audited March 31, 2006 financial statements are completed.